MiMoText/Stylometric_Analysis/Analysis_Paper/README.md

 The folder "results" contains various subfolders:

-* BCT: here are the results and plots for BCT 500-2000 and 2000-3500 MFWs
+* BCT: here are the results and plots for Bootstrap Consensus Tree (BCT) 500-2000 and 2000-3500 MFWs

-* dendrograms: plots and files for creating dendrograms with MFW: 500, 1000, 2000, 3500
+* dendrograms: plots and files for creating dendrograms with different most frequent word (MFW) settings: 500, 1000, 2000, 3500

-* narrForm: Results and plots for testing influence of narrative forms.
+* narrForm: results and plots for testing influence of narrative forms.
 MFW=2000 (dendorgram) and 2000-3500 (BCT)

-* testcorpus: Results created by using the testcorpus
+* testcorpus: results created by using the testcorpus

-* final results for Dendrogram and BCT
+* final results for dendrogram and BCT

 ## Script: stylometric\_analysis.R